turingschool/md_launch_curriculum/Mod2/Project/index.md

 ## Project Presentation

 You will present your project to other members of the cohort.
 Keep presentations to 10 minutes.
 Since we are all working on the same application, we would like you to address the following questions/topics in your presentation:
+1. What was your process for building migrations?
+1. What changes did you make based on peer or instructor feedback?
+1. How did you ensure that messages and users were getting saved into the database appropriately?